 “Trust operates on multiple levels: at a company level in terms of culture, at a team level in regard to the relationships among the members, and at an interpersonal level between two people,” Shaw says.
 By showing you care about your colleagues, others will begin to trust and a relationship of mutual trust can build.
-Find out the subtle signs that help people trust you.
+Try one of these 11 non-awkward ways to make small talk.

 Employees should model the behavior that they seek from others, says Carol L. Kardas, SPHR, CCP, SHRM-SCP, founding partner with KardasLarson, a human resources consulting firm in Glastonbury, Connecticut.
 This means listen and consider others’ ideas with an open mind; focus on the issues at hand and don’t dwell on personalities; and be respectful of all employees.
 To that end, the Washington Post explains the pivotal role for success by example in a recent article.
 “The leader has to serve as a role model.
 He or she has to be seen as credible (i.e., doing what he/she says they will do, keeping commitments, keeping confidential information private and not talking badly about employees in front of others).”

 A Time magazine article explores how perpetual electronic communications can make workers feel disconnected and cited a study where two groups are compared.
 “So even if a colleague is working hard, his e-mail correspondent doesn’t know it and is thus less likely to work hard himself.
 In the study, the groups who met by videoconference did better than the e-mailers, who tended to shirk their responsibilities—suggesting that visual cues are key for trust,” the article said.
 If you work virtually, show up in person for key meetings as much as possible.
 Want to get ever further in your career?
 You’ll need to know the 16 ways to get your boss to trust you.